l-kershaw/l-kershaw.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the School of Mathematics, at the University of Bristol, UK.
+Current final year PhD student in Mathematics at the University of Bristol.
+Using custom developed software for data generation and hypothesis testing to research representation theory.
+Experienced in problem solving across research and industry using programming and data science.
+Highly organised and able to work effectively in a team or individually.
+Looking for software development roles.

-My research focuses on homological algebra and the representation theory of finite dimensional algebras, working under the supervision of [Professor Jeremy Rickard](https://people.maths.bris.ac.uk/~majcr/).
+My PhD research focuses on homological algebra and the representation theory of special biserial algebras, working under the supervision of [Professor Jeremy Rickard](https://people.maths.bris.ac.uk/~majcr/).

-I completed my undergraduate degree at the University of Warwick in 2019, graduating with a First in the integrated Masters Mathematics (MMath) course.
-My dissertation focused on Tropical Geometry, supervised by [Professor Diane Maclagan](https://homepages.warwick.ac.uk/staff/D.Maclagan/).

 Outside of my research, I contribute to some open source projects (see my [GitHub](https://github.com/l-kershaw)) and play canoe polo.

 ## Contact

-Email: l.kershaw (at) bristol (dot) ac (dot) uk
+Email: luke.a.kershaw (at) gmail (dot) com
 Pronouns: he, him, his

 School of Mathematics